Autonomous-Finance/aos-packages/packages/ownable-multi/README.md

 Handlers.list = {
   -- ...

+  -- the custom eval handlers MUST REMAIN AT THE TOP of the Handlers.list {
+    name = "customEvalMatchPositive",
+    -- ...
+  },
   {
-    name = "customEval", -- this handler MUST REMAIN AT THE TOP of the Handlers.list -- ...
+    name = "customEvalMatchNegative",
+    -- ...
+  },
+  {
+    name = "getOwners",
+    -- ...
   },
   {